-America and its interests face challenges around the world from countries and organizations that have:
+America faces challenges to its security at home and interests abroad from countries and organizations that have:

 The government of the United States constantly faces the challenge of employing, sometimes alone but more often in concert with allies, the right mix of diplomatic, economic, public information, intelligence, and military capabilities to protect and advance U.S. interests.

-In Europe, Russia remains the primary threat to American interests.
-The 2019 Index again assesses the threat emanating from Russia as a behavior score of “aggressive” and a capability score of “formidable,” the highest category on the scale.
-Moscow continues to engage in massive pro-Russia propaganda campaigns in Ukraine and other Eastern European countries, regularly performs provocative military exercises and training missions, and continues to sell and export arms to countries hostile to U.S. interests.
+Russia remains the primary threat to American interests in Europe and is the most pressing threat to the United States.
+The 2020 Index again assesses the threat emanating from Russia as “aggressive” in its behavior and “formidable” (the highest category on the scale) in its growing capabilities.
+Moscow continues to engage in massive pro-Russia propaganda campaigns in Ukraine and other Eastern European countries, actively supports separatist forces in Ukraine, regularly performs provocative military exercises and training missions, and continues to sell and export arms to countries that are hostile to U.S. interests.
 It also has increased its investment in modernizing its military and has gained significant combat experience while continuing to sabotage U.S. and Western policy in Syria and Ukraine.

-In Asia, China returned to “aggressive” in the scope of its provocative behavior from “testing” in the 2018 Index.
+China, the most comprehensive threat the U.S. faces, remained “aggressive” in the scope of its provocative behavior and earns the score of “formidable” for its capability because of its ongoing military modernization and buildup.
 The People’s Liberation Army continues to extend its reach and military activity beyond its immediate region and engages in larger and more comprehensive exercises, including live-fire exercises in the East China Sea near Taiwan.
-It has also continued to conduct probes of the South Korean and Japanese air defense identification zones, drawing rebukes from both Seoul and Tokyo.
-There is also little evidence that Chinese cyber espionage and computer network exploitation have abated.
+It also has continued to conduct probes of the South Korean and Japanese air defense identification zones, drawing rebukes from both Seoul and Tokyo.
+In addition, there is little evidence that Chinese cyber espionage and computer network exploitation have abated.

-Finally, the terrorist threats emanating from the Afghanistan–Pakistan region dropped to “testing” in the 2019 Index.
-Fatalities attributed to terrorism inside of Pakistan continue to fall as various terrorist groups within the region find themselves in competition with each other for recruits, territory, and resources.
+The terrorist threats emanating from the Afghanistan–Pakistan region remained “testing” in the 2020 Index.
+Fatalities attributed to terrorism inside Pakistan continue to fall as various terrorist groups within the region find themselves in competition with each other for recruits, territory, and resources.

 Just as there are American interests that are not covered by this Index, there may be additional threats to American interests that are not identified here.
-The Index focuses on the more apparent sources of risk and those in which the risk is greater.
+The Index focuses on the more apparent sources of risk and those that appear to pose the greatest threat.

 Our combined score for threats to U.S. vital interests can be summarized as: